Awards and Prizes

 - a photocopy of the credit card statement showing that charge to the employee's account.

 Whenever the original receipt is not available a written explanation is required for each un-receipted charge.
 For security and confidentiality purposes, we recommend that you blacken or otherwise hide personal credit card numbers on any receipts submitted to Accounting for processing.

 Personal reimbursement can be issued to faculty, staff, and students who have used their own funds to obtain small items not available through Procurement and Contracts.
-There are a limited number of circumstances where reimbursement is the appropriate method to conduct the College’s business:
+There are a limited number of circumstances where reimbursement is the appropriate method to conduct the university’s business: